 Justin Nacey: Project manager for over 15 years in the banking, insurance, IT and government sectors.
 Justin is experienced in delivering large scale and complex projects with skills in planning, financial management, risk management, stakeholder engagement and general communications.

 Kathy Ombler: Freelance writer focusing on conservation and outdoor recreation.
 Author of walking, birding and national park guidebooks.
 Part time English teacher for immigrant community.
-An Ōtari RAMBO volunteer and helps on traplines at Te Ahumairangi, Baring Head and Remutaka Forest Park.
+An Ōtari RAMBO volunteer and helps on several other traplines around the Wellington region.

 Susan Timmins: An ecologist who has worked for 40 years as a weed ecologist and science manager for the Department of Conservation.
 Having lived in Wadestown all this time, Susan has been a frequent visitor to Otari-Wilton’s Bush, loving the bush, also enjoying all the places for picnics and rambles when her children were young.
 She is recently retired and looking forward to having the time to help the Trust.